brand-d/webexp_tools/template/README.md

 # Important Functionality
 In this section, a few of the functions provided by `webexp.js` are described.
 These functions should be sufficient for most of the typical interactions with the webserver and for the general flow of an experiment.

+- `removeCurrentTask()`: Removes the current URL from the list of tasks.
+It is **mandatory** to do this once the participant navigated to a task successfully, otherwise `goToNextTask` will always loop.
+- `goToNextTask()`: Navigates to the next task specified in `exp_init.js`.
+If the function instead loops (i.e., repeats the same task), it is likely that `removeCurrentTask()` was not called in the respective task.
 - `blockLeaving()`: Starts blocking participants from leaving the page (i.e., they might receive a warning if they attempt to close the tab or leave the page).
 However, this is dependent on the browser and respective settings, so that it might not work in all situations (since it would not generally a good thing to block people from leaving a page).
 - `allowLeaving()`: Releases the block introduced by `blockLeaving`.
 - `changePage(targetLocation)`: Changes the current URL/location and navigates to another page.
 When participants are blocked from leaving, this ensures that they are allowed to leave without seeing a warning.